-Registration is done through the Academic Extension Office.
-Students can register for courses quickly and easily using the following simple, online shopping cart system and a credit card.
+Registration is coordinated for accepted SAA applicants through the Academic Extension Office.
+Accepted SAA applicants can register for courses quickly and easily using the following simple, online shopping cart system and a credit card.

 - ARCH 199 Academy Workshop Series/Media Design Context (2 credits) CRN 42092 - Design Context exposes students to issues and methodologies associated with professional design careers of varied scales from graphic design to landscape architecture.
 It also introduces contemporary design theories and stresses critical inquiry in exploring the reciprocal relationship between western culture and its designed places and artifacts.
 Open only to Summer Architecture Academy students.

 - ARCH 199 Academy Series Design (2 credits) CRN 42091 - Introduction to visual inquiry for designers; use of freehand and projected drawings and models in the design process.
 Demonstration and laboratory format.
 Complements Academy Workshop Series and Design Studio.
 Open only to Summer Architecture Academy students.